 A federal lawsuit has been filed by a former Ocala Police Department officer alleging discrimination based on her sex.
 The plaintiff, Casey Walsh, also claims that a hostile work environment was created during her tenure as an officer and that she was retaliated against when she filed a complaint.

-This Florida case is significant in its representation of fighting for employee rights against unlawful actions in the workplace.
+This Florida case is significant in its representation of fighting discrimination at work and unlawful actions in the workplace.
 A federal lawsuit is filed to hold people accountable for discrimination and other illegal behaviors.
 The following explains the pertinent details of the case.

 ABOUT THE ALLEGED DISCRIMINATION CASE